braxda/recruiting-analysis/README.md

 ## Process
 1. Data collection via cfbd api and 247sports.com (main.py)
-   a.
-Requested roster data from cfbd and player rating data from 247sports.com
+   i.
+Requested roster data from cfbd and player rating data from 247sports.com ii.
-   b.
 Hardcoded rating data into csvs from main.py
 2. Geolocate players' hometowns with geopy (geocode.py)
 3. Basic data cleaning before importing to Postgres (sql_import.py)
 4. Ran SQL queries on data for insights on each school's ability to recruit various player types from across the world (sql directory)
 5. Imported layer data into a GIS project
    i.
 Format layer data, created calculated fields that will be used for analysis ii.
-Obtained API Key
+Connected players to their schools with geodesic lines iii.
+Created 1-hour isochrones for each school iv.
+Create heatmap for recruits country-wide
+   v.
+Found the mean distance of recruits from each school vi.
+Used the mean distance to create standard deviation ellipses showing how each school recruited